citrex-markets/citrex-sdk/CONTRIBUTING.md

-# Contributing to the Rysk SDK
+# Contributing to the Citrex SDK

-Thank you for your interest in contributing to the Rysk SDK.
+Thank you for your interest in contributing to the Citrex SDK.
 This document outlines the guidelines for contributing code and documentation to this project.
 Here are guidelines to assist you as you prepare your contribution.

 ## Setting up the project